Water balance

 The law of water balance states that the inflows to any water system or area is equal to its outflows plus change in storage during a time interval.
 In hydrology, a water balance equation can be used to describe the flow of water in and out of a system.
 A system can be one of several hydrological or water domains, such as a column of soil, a drainage basin, an irrigation area or a city.

-Water balance can also refer to the ways in which an organism maintains water in dry or hot conditions.
-It is often discussed in reference to plants or arthropods, which have a variety of water retention mechanisms, including a lipid waxy coating that has limited permeability.
+The water balance is also referred to as a water budget.
+Developing water budgets is a fundamental activity in the science of hydrology.
+According to the US Geological Survey:

 Equation for a basin

 A general water balance equation is: